Riemann-Roch coefficients for Kleinian orbisurfaces: Introduction

 \section{Introduction}

 Let \(\sS\) be a \textit{Kleinian orbisurface} over an algebraically closed field \(\mathbf{k}\).
 That is, \(\sS\) is a smooth, proper, and tame Deligne-Mumford surface with isolated stacky locus, ADE stabilizers, and projective coarse moduli.
 The classical Riemann-Roch theorem fails for orbisurfaces as it fails to capture contributions from the stacky locus.
-The To\"en-Hirzebruch-Riemann-Roch Theorem provides corrections terms to the classical formula for \(\sS\) coming from the inertia stack \cite{Toe99}.
+The To\"en-Hirzebruch-Riemann-Roch theorem provides corrections terms to the classical formula for \(\sS\) coming from the inertia stack \cite{Toe99}.
 These correction terms arise by pulling back to the inertia stack to determine the contributions from the twisted sectors.

 The purpose of this paper is to determine the correction terms for \(\sS\).
 This has already been accomplished when \(\sS\) has a stacky point of type \(A\), \cite[Section 3.3]{Lie11}.
 In \cite[Appendix A]{CT19}, the authors compute the correction term for the sheaf $\sO_\sS$ in all $ADE$ cases.
 Moreover, they relate the correction term to the exceptional divisor of the minimal resolution of the coarse moduli \(S\) of \(\sS\).
-This is a manifestation of the famous Bridgeland-King-Reid theorem asserting a derived equivalence between the derived categories of \(\sS\) and \(S\).
+This is a manifestation of the famous Bridgeland-King-Reid theorem asserting a derived equivalence between the derived categories of \(\sS\) and \(S\) \cite{BKR01}.

 The remaining cases are the binary tetrahedral (\(E_6\)), binary octahedral (\(E_7\)), binary icosahedral (\(E_8\)), and the binary dihedral groups (\(D\)).
-We recall a formula for the correction terms for a general ADE singularity which relies on coefficients determined solely by the character table in Proposition \ref{thm_RR_coeff}.
+In Section \ref{sec:prelims}, we give an overview of To\"en's Riemann-Roch theorem for stacks.
+Section \ref{sec:orbisurf} introduces Kleinian orbisurfaces and spells out the Riemann-Roch theorem for this case.
+In Proposition \ref{thm_RR_coeff}, we recall a formula for the correction terms for a general ADE singularity, which relies on coefficients determined solely by the character table.
 In Section \ref{sec_Correction_terms}, we compute explicitly these Riemann-Roch coefficients in each of the ADE cases.
+In a different language, similar correction terms have been computed in \cite[Sec.
+5]{Lan00}; however, the present formulation is more natural when studying orbisurfaces from the stacky point of view.